Updated October 2023

 Getting to Kyoto is incredibly easy by train from other major cities like Tokyo and Osaka.
 To access the city, book a train to Kyoto Station.
 If you plan to spend an extended time in Japan using the trains, I’d recommend getting the Japan Rail Pass also known as the JR Rail Pass prior to arrival in Japan.

-The Best Kyoto Temples and Shrines
+A Guide to the Best Kyoto Temples and Shrines

 This 1300 years-old Inari shrine is dedicated to the God of bountiful crops.
 Often famed for the red (but more orange) torii gates that line the path, Fushimi Inari Taisha or Fushimi Inari Shrine is one of the most beautiful in the city.
 Located in the southern part of Kyoto, the Shinto shrine is runs trails all the way up the mountain.
 The wooded forest is a peaceful place to go for a morning walk and I’d encourage going past the main gates.